CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---
 layout: post
-title: "Recognizing Handwritten Digits with Machine Learning"
+title: "Recognizing Handwritten Digits using Tools of Machine Learning"
 author: "Kong Yao"
 categories: journal
 tags: [machine learning]
 image: post4.jpg
 ---
 One of the most explored applications in the field of machine learning (ML) is the recognition of handwritten digits from images.
-In this note, a PyTorch implementation of this application, compatible with Google Colab, is provided.
+In this note, a basic PyTorch implementation of this application, compatible with Google Colab, is provided.
 This is suitable for anyone who is interested to get started with these tools.

 For this example, we utilized the famous MNIST database, which contains images of handwritten digits ($0$ to $9$).
 Here are some samples of these images,

 ![alt text](/assets/img/sample_mnist.PNG "MNIST samples")

 As observed, some of these digits are quite ambiguous, even for humans.
-With machine learning, the objective here is to construct a model that recognizes these digits automatically.
+With machine learning, the objective is to construct a model that can recognize these digits automatically.
 Ideally, this should be done with high accuracy and without human supervision.

-The game plan is quite typical of any ML application/project.
-The first step is to use part of the dataset to train the ML model.
+Typical of many ML applications, the first step is to use part of the dataset to train the ML model.
 The training process allows the model to **learn** the patterns/features of these images.
 This first part of the dataset is often called the *training dataset*.
 Next, using what it has learnt in the training process, the model attempts to **predict** the digits in the remaining images of the dataset, also called the *validation dataset*.

 Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.